OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default: flat

   <p>Specifies the type of output.
-Defaults to "flat", meaning a flat exr file.  "deep" will output a deep exr file.<\p>
+Defaults to "flat", meaning a flat exr file.  "deep" will output a deep exr file.</p>

   <h3>primitive_attribute</h3>